What is the "Google Chrome Blocked for Security Reasons" scam?

-There are various types of scam websites on the Internet, some examples are "Windows Error Code: WIN.DLL0151930", "Amazon Loyalty Program" and "Important Security Alert!".
-What most of them have in common is that users do not visit them on purpose.
-If a web browser opens untrustworthy pages (and/or various ads appear on all of most of the pages), then it is very likely that there is some PUA installed on it.
+There are various types of scam websites on the internet.
+Some examples are "Windows Error Code: WIN.DLL0151930", "Amazon Loyalty Program" and "Important Security Alert!".
+Users do not often visit them intentionally.
+If a web browser opens untrusted web pages or various ads appear on all web pages opened, it is very likely that PUAs are installed.

 How did potentially unwanted applications install on my computer?

 Unwanted downloads and installations often occur when developers distribute PUAs by integrating them into the download/installation setups of other programs as "extra offers".
 This distribution method is known as "bundling".
 The offers can be declined in "Custom", "Advanced" and other similar settings of the setups (or by unticking certain checkboxes).

 Many users fail to check and change these settings (or untick the checkboxes), thereby allowing PUAs to infiltrate together with the desired software.
 PUAs are also downloaded and installed by clicking deceptive advertisements (usually on untrusted sites) that execute certain scripts.

 How to avoid installation of potentially unwanted applications